 When you first connected to INX, we would have looked up, and/or asked you for your Internet routing registry (IRR) object.
 As a peer, you are able to login to the INX portal at https://portal.inx.net.za/ and view the IRR object that we have adopted for you.
 (Once you are logged in, check under the "Details" tab).
 For example, if you were from Showmax, and logged into the portal, this is what you would see below.
 Most organisations use the same AS-SET for IPv4 and IPv6, so it's not uncommon to have the IPv6 AS-SET empty.

 INX uses this information to automatically create and update route filters for our route-servers.
-We do this every 4 hours, starting just after midnight, to make sure that we remain current with any network's changes.
-If you make a change to your AS-SET during the course of the working day, rest assured that we will pick it up and reflect the changes within 4hours!
+We do this every hour, to make sure that we remain current with any network's changes.
+If you make a change to your AS-SET during the course of the working day, rest assured that we will pick it up and reflect the changes quickly!

 If you plan to make additional BGP announcements to our route server service, do ensure that there is a corresponding IRR entry for this.
 Note that we do strict IRR filtering.
 This means that if we query the IRR system, we must be able to find an exact object match for the route announcement that you want to make.
 We do not perform "loose" checks.
 To illustrate here is a simple example: